Royal Life Saving offers a number of lifesaving programs and awards that are offered through schools, pools and

 Royal Life Saving also offers a non-accredited Resuscitation (CPR) and First Aid awareness awards alongside the Rescue and Bronze Awards.

-Royal Life Saving has created and designed school based programs for students of various ages and abilities, ranging from pre-school to secondary school, with options for classroom only or classroom and water activities.
+Royal Life Saving has created and designed school based programs for students of various ages and abilities, ranging from pre-school to secondary school, with options for classroom only or a combination of classroom and water activities.
 These programs are designed to teach students a range of water safety knowledge and provide them with awareness of emergency situations and personal help techniques.

 The Grey Medallion is a water safety and lifesaving skills program aimed at older adults, focused on reducing the drowning rates and encouraging a healthy, independent and active lifestyle.